Stephen-ODriscoll/PlutoUtils/docs/lru_cache.md

 #### remove()
 Takes a key.
-- If the key exists, the key-value pair is removed from cache and the function returns **true**.
+- If the key exists in cache, the key-value pair is removed, and the function returns **true**.
-- If the key doesn't exixt, the function returns **false**.
+- If the key doesn't exist in cache, the function returns **false**.

 #### clear()
 Clears the entire cache.